Barcelona: Names

-Other sources suggest that the city may have been named after the Carthaginian general Hamilcar Barca, who was supposed to have founded the city in the 3rd century BC, but there is no evidence its name in antiquity, Barcino, was connected with the Barcid family of Hamilcar.
+Other sources suggest that the city may have been named after the Carthaginian general Hamilcar Barca, who was supposed to have founded the city in the 3rd century BC, but there is no evidence that its name in antiquity, Barcino, was connected with the Barcid family of Hamilcar.
 During the Middle Ages, the city was variously known as Barchinona, Barçalona, Barchelonaa, and Barchenona.

 An abbreviated form sometimes used by locals for the city is Barna.
 Barça is only applied to the local football club FC Barcelona, not to the city.
 Another common abbreviation is 'BCN', which is also the IATA airport code of the Barcelona-El Prat Airport.

 The city is referred to as the Ciutat Comtal in Catalan and Ciudad Condal in Spanish (i.e., "Comital City" or "City of Counts"), owing to its past as the seat of the Count of Barcelona.

 History

 Legendary founding

 The origin of the earliest settlement at the site of present-day Barcelona is unclear.
 The ruins of an early settlement have been found, including different tombs and dwellings dating to earlier than 5000 BC.
 In Greek mythology, the founding of Barcelona had been attributed to the mythological Hercules.